-The Nominations Committee will value professionals with the relevant skills, experience and values to perform this integral role to the highest standards of knowledge, understanding and integrity.
+The Selections Committee will value professionals with the relevant skills, experience and values to perform this integral role to the highest standards of knowledge, understanding and integrity.

-Applicants are required to have specialist expertise in business-related strategy and at least 2 years Board experience and successfully completed a Company Director’s course (or demonstrate an intention to complete).
+Applicants are required to have at least 2 years Board experience and successfully completed a Company Director’s course (or demonstrate an intention to complete).
 They will have a tertiary qualification in a relevant field and possess specialist skills that may include governance of health, business, finance, law, medicine or health.
 The ideal candidate will have Indigenous sector experience with a demonstrated ability to represent the views of the community it serves.
 Applicants should be able to demonstrate skills in leadership, team-work and integrity evidenced through past positions, experiences and referees.
 A genuine interest in two-way learning and contributing to the health and well-being of Aboriginal people, families and communities is essential.

 How to apply